vxgmichel/aioconsole/README.md

 apython
 =======

-Asynchronous python console and interfaces.
+Asynchronous console and interfaces.

 This package provides:
  - asynchronous equivalents to [input], [exec] and [code.interact]
  - an interactive loop running the asynchronous python console
  - a way to customize and run command line interface using [argparse]
  - [stream] support to serve interfaces instead of using standard streams
- - the `apython` script to access asyncio code at runtime without modifiying the sources
+ - the `apython` script to access asyncio code at runtime without modifying the sources

 [input]: https://docs.python.org/3/library/functions.html#input